 STEP 2 – During Tryouts:

 Every player should be identified by a color pinny or number or both.
-This helps every coach during evaluations.
+This helps every coach during evaluations to easily identify the players they are measuring.

 While everyone is waiting to start, make sure that you review what will happen and when it will happen.

 Make sure your coaches are NOT all together chatting, each one should walk around to evaluate.
-This is important and allows coaches to make their decisions in an objective manner.
+This is important and allows coaches to make their decisions objectively.
 It also shows coaches being present and focusing on what is the most important job that day – evaluating players.

-For bubble players, these are players that maybe are good enough to play on the highest level team or maybe need more time to “cook” on the next level team.
-Allow bubble players to play with higher level players to see how they do.
-I usually ask myself can they “hang” with the better group.
-Sometimes it is also about whether or not a player can handle pressure consistently And does this player have confidence where they won’t be rattled.
+For bubble players, they are players that may be good enough to play on the highest level team or maybe need more time to “cook” on the next level team.
+Allow bubble players to play with higher-level players to see how they do.
+I usually ask myself can those players “hang” with the better group, or can they handle the higher pace of play.

 STEP 3 – Post Tryout: